 Various interpretations of the major tragedies, including Hamlet, Titus Andronicus, Macbeth, King Lear.
 Select film excerpts to heighten understanding of dramatic representation.
-Trips to offoff Broadway productions of Shakespeare.
+Trips to off-off Broadway productions of Shakespeare.
 Class discussion will focus on Shakespeare's psychological, political, and social insights which still charm, disturb, offend, and enlighten his audience.

-Prerequisite: Completion of the Humanities Core (or special permission of the epartment Chair).
+Prerequisite: Completion of the Humanities Core (or by approved General Petition).